EchebKeso/BeamNG38MapConverter/README.md

 **Some textures still missing after conversion:**
 - Try running with `--debug` to see detailed search results
-- The texture may not exist in your BeamNG.drive installation
+- The map may not be compatible for this conversion tool. (too old?)
-- Some custom textures may need to be manually placed in `art/remote_assets/`

 ---